 Congressionally-designated wilderness areas prohibit motorized vehicles.
-Unfortunately drones are considered “motorized vehicles”.
+Unfortunately, drones are considered “motorized vehicles”.

 This is a point of contention for many drone pilots.
-The Wilderness Act, written in 1964, was intended to set aside certain areas of land and leave them in their most natural state.
+The Wilderness Act, written in 1964, was intended to set aside specific areas of land and leave them in their most natural state.
 Rangers can’t even bring in chainsaws for trail clearing because they have motors.

 So some people say, “well, that motorized thing was intended for manned aircraft and ground vehicles.
 They couldn’t have envisioned personal drones in 1964.
 I can certainly fly a small camera around.”
 That’s not really the point of the Act though.
 The point was to give people areas where they can enjoy the solitude of wilderness.
 To set aside areas where people can be free of the distant buzzing of chainsaws, and also free from the buzzing of drones overhead.
-Wilderness areas only make up a very small percentage of National Forest land, so please fly your drones elsewhere and give these small areas to the solitude-seekers.
-They’re not asking for a lot of land.
+Wilderness areas only make up a tiny percentage of National Forest land, so please fly your drones elsewhere and give these small areas to the solitude-seekers.
+They’re not asking for a lot of lands.
 You have plenty of other areas to fly in.